 Troubled debt restructurings (TDRs) are loans in which the Association has granted a concession because the borrower is experiencing financial difficulty.
-Concessions may include payment deferrals, term extensions and /or interest rate reductions.
+Concessions may include debt forgiveness and /or interest rate reductions.

-The Association had one TDR that occurred during the three months ended March 31, 2020 and none as of March 31, 2019.
+The Association had no TDRs that occurred during the three months ended March 31, 2021 and one that occurred during the three months ended March 31, 2020.
 During the previous 12 months, there have been no payment defaults on TDR classified loans.